nasseef20/recycle_bin/README.md

 The reward can then be cashed out via Bangladesh's popular mobile banking services such as bKash or Nagad.

+A demo of the recycle bin screen can be found here: https://nasseef20.github.io/vending_machine/

 ## QR code
 To check the "Rewards" page of this prototype app, a QR code encoded with the text "dummy" is used.